How To Invest 1 Million Dollars

 Pay Off Debt

-One of the smartest things you can do with your million dollars is to pay off any outstanding debts you may have.
-This can include credit card debt, student loans, car loans, or even a mortgage.
+One of the smartest things you can do with your million dollars is to pay off any outstanding debts.
+This can include credit card debt, student loans, car loans, or mortgages.

 By paying off these debts, you can free up more money in the long run, which can be invested or used to fund other goals.
 Additionally, paying off debt can improve your credit score and financial standing, making it easier to access credit in the future.